 - Best system for drinking without having to stop or take off your backpack

-- Increased capacity – most can hold between 1.5 & 3 liters
+- Increased capacity – most can hold between 1.5 & 3 liters of water

 - Convenient pack storage thanks to their flexible casing and compatibility with purpose-built hydration sleeves seen in most backpacks designed for outdoor use